-Dr. Udeigwe is an Associate Professor of Mathematics at Manhattan College.
-He obtained a B.S. in Mathematics and a B.A.
+Dr. Udeigwe obtained a B.S. in Mathematics and a B.A.
 Computer Science in 2004 from Duquesne University; an M.S. in Applied Mathematics in 2006 from the University of Delaware; and an M.A in Mathematics in 2008 and a Ph.D. in Mathematical Information Science in 2014 from the University of Pittsburgh where he wrote his dissertation under Bard Ermentrout and Paul Munro.

-Outside of mathematics and science, Dr. Udeigwe is a singer-songwriter and leads the Lorens Chuno group, whose music can be heard here.
+Outside of mathematics and science, Dr. Udeigwe is a singer-songwriter and leads the Lorens Chuno group.
 Among many themes, his songwriting tackles intersectionality issues faced by the contemporary African.
 He also explores the different ways in which mathematics and jazz can be interfaced.